stryker-mutator/stryker-js/README.md

 **Config file key:** `logLevel`
 **Description:**
  Set the log4js loglevel.
 Possible values: fatal, error, warn, info, debug, trace, all and off.
-Default is "info" *Note: We are still migrating to using log4js.
-Some messages are not configurable*
+Default is "info"

 ### Config file
 **Short notation:** `-c`